evercape/hass-resol-KM2/README.md

 ![setup_step_2](documentation/setup_step_2.jpg)

 ### Controllers and devices
 After succcessful setup, the controllers representing Resol KM2 devices should show up in a list.
-The Resol logo is not yet shown and a [pull request](https://github.com/home-assistant/brands/pull/4904) in https://brands.home-assistant.io is currently pending.

 ![controller_list](documentation/controller_list.jpg)

 On any controller's device page, the hardware related device information is displayed, together with sensors typically grouped into main entity sensors and diagnostics.
 A quicklink to the Resol KM2 module is available under the 'Visit' link.

 As you can see in the following screenshot, I have manually disabled some of the temperature and pump speed sensors and enabled some other diagnostics sensors using the HASS GUI.

 ![controller_detail](documentation/controller_detail.jpg)